ARMmbed/mbed-os-5-docs/docs/reference/api/platform/Span.md

 ### Size encoding

-The size of the sequence can be encoded in the type itself or in the value of the instance with the help of the template parameter Extent:
+You can encode the size of the sequence in the type itself or in the value of the instance with the help of the template parameter Extent:

   - `Span<uint8_t, 6>`: Span over a sequence of 6 `uint8_t`.
   - `Span<uint8_t>`: Span over an arbitrary long sequence of `uint8_t`.

-When the size is encoded in the type itself, it is guaranteed that the Span view is a valid sequence (not `empty()` and not NULL) - unless `Extent` equals 0.
+When you encode the size in the type itself, the Span view is guaranteed to be a valid sequence (not `empty()` and not NULL) - unless `Extent` equals 0.
 The type system also prevents automatic conversion from Span of different sizes.
-Finally, the Span object is internally represented as a single pointer.
+Finally, a single pointer internally represents the Span object.

 ```
 Span<uint8_t> long_span;